Simon-Eklundh/scripts/README.md

 # scripts
-my bash scripts and stuff for linux \n if you like them, use them
+my bash scripts and stuff for linux. if you like them, use them